-Students who are not enrolled for two consecutive academic years will be deactivated in their program(s).
-To be reinstated, students must reapply to the program by completing a new application at www.gtc. edu/forms.
-Applicants who are reapplying may be required to submit new admission requirements to update their files in order to be reinstated.
-Their new date of acceptance will be considered the official date of acceptance.
+Students who are not enrolled for two consecutive academic years will be deactivated from their program(s).
+To be reinstated, students must reapply to the program by completing a new Application for Admission at gtc.edu/forms.

+Applicants who are reapplying much meet the programs current admission and graduation requirements.
+The new date of program admission will be considered the official date of acceptance.

-Note: Withdrawal from a program does not imply withdrawal from courses.
+Note: Withdrawal from a program does

+not imply withdrawal from courses.
 See Student Services staff for course withdrawal information.